 Benjamas Penboon, a doctoral candidate with the Global Aging and Community Initiative and the Institute for Population and Social Research at Mahidol University in Thailand, won the "Best Presentation Award" at the International Conference on Population and Development held in Paris, France in June 2019 for the paper "Migration and Provision of Support to Left-Behind … Continue reading Doctoral candidate wins “Best Presentation Award”

 New paper published that examines the extent to which the Spanish language influences the way in which respondents report self-assessed health, "What’s in a word?
 Language and self-assessed health in the National Health and Nutrition Examination Survey," with Meredith Van Natta, University of California San Francisco.

-Dr. Zimmer presented the paper "Socio-economic Correlates of Life Expected in Degrees of Frailty" at the 2019 REVES Conference held in Barcelona, Spain from May 29-31, 2019 at UPF Barcelona.
-The objective of this paper is to examine transitions in frailty and compute life expected across degrees of frailty by socio-demographic characteristics commonly found to … Continue reading Presentation at REVES 2019
+Presentation given at the annual REVES conference on the "Socio-economic Correlates of Life Expected in Degrees of Frailty".
+The objective of this paper is to examine transitions in frailty and compute life expected across degrees of frailty by socio-demographic characteristics commonly found to distinguish healthy aging.
+Frailty, defined as the extent to which multidimensional physiological … Continue reading Presentation at REVES 2019

-On May 22, Dr. Zimmer presented a seminar, "A Demographic Look at Pain," at Mahidol University's Institute for Population and Social Research.
+"A Demographic Look at Pain" seminar presented at Mahidol University's Institute for Population and Social Research.
 The presentation covered trends in pain prevalence using data from the Health and Retirement Study.